Is this your child's symptom?

 - Never shake your baby.
 It can cause bleeding in the brain.

 - Don't Give In After the Spell:

-- Some breath-holding spells start with a temper tantrum (Such as your child wanted something and you said "No").
-Don't give in to her before or after the attack.
+- Some breath-holding spells start with a temper tantrum.
+Example: your child wanted something and you said "No." Don't give in to your child before or after the attack.